CivicActions/guidebook/practice-areas/engineering/drupal/drupal-glossary.md

 Version Control System (VCS)

 An application used by our programming teams.
 The most common of these is git.
-Version control is an important part of any software project as it allows multiple developers to work concurrently on the same code without accidentally overwriting each other's work.
+Version control is an important part of any software project.
+It allows multiple developers to work on the same code without accidentally overwriting each other's work.
 It also provides a complete history of changes to the code that can be referred to as documentation, or in extreme cases used to roll back to a previous version.

 ## View